AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-permissions.md

 1. Tap or click the **Add all** button at the top of the **Available Permissions** column to add all permissions.

-1. If the profile should always have all permissions items, consider using the **Auto-Include** option.

-   * **On** - All current permissions items and future permission items will be moved to Included Permission Items and on save will be applicable accordingly.
-   * **Off** - All permission Items will moved back to available permission items and on save will be applicable accordingly.

 1. Tap or click **Save** when you are finished defining the permission items for your new product profile.

 Your new product profile is now saved with its custom permissions.